HMS Prince Eugene: Design and description

 The Lord Clive design was derived from that of the preceding Abercrombie class, modified to suit the smaller and lighter main battery.
 The ships had an overall length of 335 ft 6 in, a maximum beam of 87 ft 2 in, and a deep draught of 9 ft 10 in.
 She displaced 5850 LT at deep load.
 To improve stability, 15 ft torpedo bulges were incorporated into the hull.
 Her crew numbered 12 officers and 182 ratings.

-Prince Eugene was powered by a pair of four-cylinder triple-expansion steam engines each driving one propeller shaft using steam provided by two coal-burning watertube boilers.
+Prince Eugene was powered by a pair of four-cylinder triple-expansion steam engines each driving one propeller shaft using steam provided by two coal-burning water-tube boilers.
 The engines developed a total of 2500 ihp and were designed for a maximum speed of 10 kn, although the ships proved to be significantly slower, with Prince Eugene reaching an adjusted speed of 7.6 kn during her sea trials.
 The Lord Clives had a range of 1100 nmi at a cruising speed of 6.5 kn.

 The ships were armed with a pair of BL 12 in Mk VIII guns in a single twin-gun turret; Prince Eugene's turret was taken from the elderly predreadnought battleship HMS Hannibal.
 The ship's anti-aircraft armament consisted of a (3 in) and a 2-pounder (40 mm) guns on high-angle mounts.

 Construction and career

 Prince Eugene was named after Prince Eugene of Savoy and has been the only ship of the Royal Navy to be named after the general.
-The ship was laid down on 1 February 1915 at Harland and Wolff's Govan shipyard, launched on 14 July and commissioned on 2 September.
+The ship was laid down on 1 February 1915 at Harland & Wolff's Govan shipyard, launched on 14 July and commissioned on 2 September.

 During a refit from December 1918 to March 1918, Prince Eugene was modified to accept a single 18 in gun in a limited-traverse mount aft of her funnel.
 Delivery of the mounts was slow and the ship had not received hers by the war's end in November 1918.
 Prince Eugene was decommissioned in early 1919 and was sold for scrap on 9 May 1921.
 She arrived at Thos.
 W. Ward's Preston, Lancashire, scrapyard on 10 August 1923 to begin demolition.